malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 That said, Halloween in Malaga is very family-oriented.

-Two of the city’s biggest shopping centres, Larios Centro and La Rosaleda, organise various Halloween events for smaller children in the days leading up to 31 October, including puppet shows, face painting, traditional Mexican-style decor and other workshops.
+Two of the city’s largest shopping centres, Larios Centro and La Rosaleda, organise various Halloween events for younger children in the days leading up to 31 October, including puppet shows, face painting, traditional Mexican-style decorations, and other workshops.

 For the older ones, Muelle Uno marina in Malaga Port is a popular destination on Halloween night itself, with a photocall for costumed visitors.

-The square in front of the pharmacy also plays host to a number of events, including a concert, while children are encouraged to enjoy “trick or treating” at the stores in the shopping area.
+The square in front of the pharmacy also hosts several events, including a concert, while children are encouraged to enjoy “trick or treating” at the stores in the shopping area.

 La Noche en Negro in Soho

-Likewise, the Soho district of the city gets into the Halloween spirit every year with many of the local businesses battling it out to put on the scariest window displays.
+Likewise, the Soho district of the city gets into the Halloween spirit every year, with many local businesses competing to put on the scariest window displays.

 Is “trick or treating” popular in Malaga?